-- ▶ Subject to the amended income-splitting rules,1 are there any possible income-splitting opportunities among my family members? - ▶ Does my existing corporate and/or personal structure allow for a tax-efficient distribution of funds?
+- ▶ Subject to the amended income-splitting rules, are there any possible income-splitting opportunities among my family members? - ▶ Does my existing corporate and/or personal structure allow for a tax-efficient distribution of funds? - ▶ Am I claiming all the available deductions possible and claiming them effectively, or do I need to make some changes to be eligible for deductions? - ▶ Is all my interest deductible for income tax purposes?